forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 2. **Navigate to the Email configuration** by selecting "Setup" > "Network" > "Email" from the main menu.
 NVRs typically organize email settings at the system level.

-3. **Configure SMTP server settings** by entering smtp.forwardemail.net as the server address and selecting appropriate encryption and port settings (465 for SSL or 587 for STARTTLS).
+3. **Configure SMTP server settings** by entering smtp.forwardemail.net as the server address and selecting port 465 with SSL/TLS encryption (recommended) or port 587 with STARTTLS.

 4. **Set up authentication** using your Forward Email alias and generated password.
 NVRs support standard SMTP authentication methods.